Postpiece Docs and Local Setup Guide

 Operational workflow

-Use the dashboard at /dash for tenant configuration and editorial workflows, the API on port 9201 for programmatic access, and the frontloader on port 9202 to verify hosted public rendering.
+Use /dash on the dashboard host for tenant configuration and editorial workflows, api.<base-host> for programmatic access, and a tenant subdomain on <site>.<base-host> to verify hosted public rendering.

 When reviewing regressions, verify the route boundary first.
 A dashboard issue in apps/website usually needs different debugging than a public runtime issue in apps/sites or an upload path issue in apps/api.